Natural Resource Utilization

 Strawberries grown with fertilizer made from fermented sludge (Ibaraki Prefecture in 2015)

-This fertilizer made from fermented sludge and other ingredients contains great amounts of nitrogen and phosphorus which are helpful in growing such produce.
+Fertilizer made from this type of fermented sludge contains high amounts of nitrogen and phosphorus which promote growth in these crops.

-In addition, some part of wastewater sludge from the Kamogawa Plant of Kikkoman Biochemifa is heat-compressed into slag to be used as road maintenance materials like base course.
+In addition, a portion of wastewater sludge from Kikkoman Biochemifa’s Kamogawa Plant is heat-compressed into slag to be used as road maintenance materials such as base course.

 One example is an R&D study on the use of soy sauce oil as fish feed.
-The Kikkoman Research & Development Division discovered the effectiveness of soy sauce oil consisting of fatty acid ethyl ester (appx.
-59%), containing linoleic acid and oleic acid from soybeans, and free fatty acids (15%) as a substitute for conventional fish feed made of “sardine oil.”
-The R&D Division also found other functions such as antioxidant activity and antibacterial activity against fish disease bacteria.
-This study on the development of the new use of the byproduct was highly evaluated by specialists.
-The Kikkoman R&D Division received the Award for 2003 by the Director of the Industrial Science and Technology Policy and Environment Bureau, Ministry of Economy, Trade and Industry.
+The Kikkoman Research & Development Division discovered the effectiveness of soy sauce oil consisting of fatty acid ethyl esters (approx. 59%), containing linoleic acid and oleic acid from soybeans and free fatty acids (approx. 15%), as a substitute for conventional fish feed made from “sardine oil.”
+The R&D Division also found other functions such as antioxidant activity and antibacterial activity in resisting fish disease bacteria.
+This study on the development of a new usage for byproducts was highly evaluated by specialists, and the Kikkoman Research & Development Division received the 2003 Director-General's Award of the Industrial Technology and Environment Bureau, Ministry of Economy, Trade and Industry.

-Grape seeds discharged from the winery at Manns Wines Co., Ltd. during wine producing process had been used as fertilizer.
-Then the joint research group of Kikkoman and Manns Wines found that the polyphenols (proanthocyanidins) contained in grape seeds had strong antioxidant action, and developed a unique method to efficiently extract this ingredient.
-The result was highly evaluated by specialists, and was given the Award for Achievement in Technological Research by the Japan Society for Bioscience, Biotechnology and Agrochemistry in FY1999.
+Grape seeds discarded during wine production at the Manns Wines Co., Ltd. had been used as fertilizer.
+However, joint research by Kikkoman and Manns Wines discovered that polyphenols (proanthocyanidins) contained in grape seeds have a strong antioxidant action, and proceeded to develop a proprietary method for its effective extraction.
+These research results were highly evaluated by specialists and given recognition with the FY 1999 Award for Achievement in Technological Research by the Japan Society for Bioscience, Biotechnology and Agrochemistry (JSBBA).

-In addition, tomato peel removed in the process of making tomato juice at the Nippon Del Monte Corporation’s Nagano Factory in Chikuma City, Nagano Prefecture, had been reused by treatment contractors as animal feed.
-Then Kikkoman found through an R&D study with the Mibyo Medical Research Center that the tomato peel containing polyphenol (naringenin chalcone) had strong anti-allergy activity that is helpful to relieve symptoms of pollen allergy.
+In addition, tomato peel removed during tomato juice production at the Nippon Del Monte Corporation’s Nagano Factory in Chikuma City, Nagano Prefecture, had been reused by treatment contractors as livestock feed.
+However, in an R&D study conducted with the Mibyo Medical Research Center (“Mibyo” is Japanese for “Pre-Disease”), Kikkoman discovered that tomato peel containing polyphenol (naringenin chalcone) has strong anti-allergy activity which aids in relieving symptoms of pollen allergies.

 Proanthocyanidins (grape seed polyphenols)